FSBCS/Library-Lab/README.md

 5. **Outputting and Displaying Multiple Records**:
     - Allow export of book, patron, or lending records as `.csv` or `.json` files.
     - Implement an option to view the aforementioned records in a tabulated format using the pandas package.

----

-**Submission:**
-- Upload your project to a public GitHub repository.
-- Submit the repository link on the provided Assignment Submission Platform.

----

-Good luck with your project, and remember to collaborate effectively, share ideas, and enjoy the coding process!